 - g.
-Shelby County is the richest county in Alabama, while Sumter County remains the poorest in the state, based on median household income.
+Shelby County is the richest county in Alabama, while Perry County is the poorest, based on median household income.
 Take a look at the data of these two counties.
-What are the differences in poverty rate, workforce participation rate, educational attainment, and health insurance coverage? - h.
+What are the differences in poverty rate, labor force participation rate, and health insurance coverage?
+Looking at educational attainment, what are some ways that the percentage of individuals 25 and older who have a bachelor's degree or higher might impact the median household income for these two counties? - h.
 The United States currently expends among the fewest resources within the industrialized countries in terms of pulling families out of poverty and protecting them from falling into poverty (Smeeding 2016).
 Compare and contrast the poverty rate with SNAP (Supplemental Nutrition Assistance Program) participation rates of two counties.
 What effect does this federal program have on poverty in these counties? - i.
-As noted in the data sheet, Alabama is the nation's sixth poorest state.
+As noted in the data sheet, Alabama is the nation's seventh poorest state.
 Why do you think this is so?
 What circumstances that lead to poverty are more likely to affect Alabamians than other states? - j.
 Education is frequently noted as a key factor in being lifted out of poverty.
 And, indeed, in virtually every county, the poverty rate decreases as educational attainment rises.
 But counties with dynamic economies do a better job of providing higher-paying jobs at all education levels.
-The poverty rate of those with less than a high school diploma in Shelby County is 18.1%.
-List at least 5 counties whose poverty rate is higher than 18.1% among those with at least a high school diploma.
+The poverty rate of those with less than a high school diploma in Shelby County is 20.9%.
+List at least 5 counties whose poverty rate is higher than 20.9% among those with at least a high school diploma.
 What does this indicate about the differences between these counties? - k.
 The persistence of poverty in the state has inspired many reform efforts, ranging from private charity (food pantries, thrift stores, clothing closets) to systemic attempts to change the economic systems put in place.
-What are some ways that poverty can be addressed in Alabama? - I. Many of these data points reflect the impact of COVID-19 on Alabama.
-More than 400,000 Alabamians lost their jobs between early March and early May 2020.
-How do you think families are coping now, more than three years later, with the resulting financial disruption?
-How are they meeting their basic needs for food, shelter, health care, and education?
-What kind of long-term impact could the pandemic have had on their financial security, including the ability to save and pay down debt?
+What are some ways that poverty can be addressed in Alabama?